Kanhaiya Kumar is worth Rs 8.5 lakh, affidavit states he is un-employed

 The affidavit also mentions that he has five cases against him.
 It may be recalled that he was arrested in 2016 following an event that was held at the JNU to mark the hanging of Afzal Guru.

 Kumar is up against BJP leader and Union Minister, Giriraj Singh.
-Also up against Kumar is Rashtriya Janata Dal's Tanveer Hussain.
+Also up against Kumar is Rashtriya Janata Dad (RJD)'s Tanveer Hussain.